nhemerson/air-python-data-app/README.md

-# 📺 Streaming Data Analytics Dashboard
+# Python Analytics Application using AIR

 A demo of a streaming analytics platform built with AIR web framework for Python.